libregis/GST104/docs/Lab7.md

-# GST 104: Cartographic Design
-## Lab 7: Design and Label a Downtown Street Map
+# Lab 7: Design and Label a Downtown Street Map
 ### Objective – Utilize QGIS and Inkscape to Design and Label a Street Map of a Downtown Area

 Document Version: 5/10/2015